andyzhu23/Competitive-Programming/README.md

 andy_zhu23 on DMOJ(currently master, I would say decent)

-Andy.zhu23 on codeforces(currently specialist, I would say I am just bad)
+Andy.zhu23 on codeforces(currently expert, I would say I am just bad)

 # to do list